Katrineholm’s AI Journey with Intric

 Katrineholm needed an AI platform that non-technical staff could use safely and independently, aligned with municipal governance, GDPR and information security.
 That is why they chose Intric.

-Katrineholm’s early AI work showed potential but lacked the competence and structure needed to scale.
-When Shamil joined, he made competence-building the catalyst: training leaders, managers and key staff so the whole organisation understood what AI could do and how to use it safely.
+Katrineholm’s early AI work showed potential but lacked the competence and structure to scale.
+Competence development became the catalyst: by educating leaders, managers, and key personnel so the entire organization understood what AI could do and how to use it safely.

-The first assistant, ICAI, took about three weeks to build and deploy.
-Today, departments create working assistants in a single day—sometimes within a two-hour workshop.
-This acceleration reflects both growing platform familiarity and organisational AI maturity
+The first assistant took about three weeks to build and deploy.
+Today, departments create functioning assistants in a day.
+The acceleration reflects both increased platform knowledge and organizational AI maturity.

 1) The municipality-wide knowledge assistant

-Connected directly to the intranet, ICAI gives staff instant access to routines, guidelines, HR information and policies.
+Connected directly to the intranet, IKAI gives staff instant access to routines, guidelines, HR information and policies.
 It was built and deployed within weeks, becoming a fast, organisation-wide entry point to accurate information.

 Supports home-care staff with routines, decision support and translations.
 Especially valuable for new staff and employees with Swedish as a second language.
 Raises the quality of documentation and improves compliance with care routines.